SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 Terraria's Dedicated Server Mod
 -------------

-Aims to provide a stable Serve with a stable API and compatibility with Mono.
+Aims to provide a stable Server + API and compatibility with Mono.